sparkflows/sparkflows-docs/docs/aws/admin-guide/test.rst

-Sanity test Sparkflows install on AWS
+Test Install
 ============================

 This document serves as a detailed guide to run Sanity tests on Sparkflows running on AWS.

-Below are the required steps:
+Below are the steps:

 1. Ensure that you can log into the system.
 2. View the sample Applications.